alexmoed/MasterClass/README.md

 - **Orientation Requirements**: The orientation of input point clouds is critical for accurate results.
 Your point clouds must match the orientation of example files provided in the SpatialLM repository.
 This typically means:
 - Up direction should be along the Z-axis
 - Floor should be parallel to the XY plane
-- Room layout should match the examples provided by SpatialLM (typically with walls parallel to X and Y axes)
+- Room layout should match the examples provided by SpatialLM (typically with walls parallel to X and Y axes) See example data

 - SpatialLM-Qwen-0.5B generally performs better for furniture recognition
 - SpatialLM-Llama-1B performs better on architectural elements
 - Results may vary between runs due to the stochastic nature of the prediction process